ppratikcr7/TheSkirr/README-main.md

 # After any change in reactjs side you need to build new changes of react and reflect into django:

 cd tweetme2-web

 npm run build

-copy static files from tweetme2-web/build/static to /static folder in root directory change name of linked files in templates/react/js.html (you can copy the script tags from “tweetme2-web/build/static/index.html” end lines )
+Next, copy static files from tweetme2-web/build/static to /static folder in root directory

+Then, change name of linked files in templates/react/js.html (you can copy the script tags from “tweetme2-web/build/static/index.html” end lines )

 Note: if any change in css then you need to change names of files in templates/react/css.html as well.

 # To flush all data rows in all tables of db: